CenturyLinkCloud/APIDocs/Queue/get-request-status.md

 This method can be used to check the status of any of the long running requests which must be performed asynchronously.

+**NOTE: [This Queue](../Queue/overview.md) is not the same as the Blueprint Queue.
+For operations related to the Blueprint Queue, please reference [Blueprint/GetDeploymentStatus](../Blueprint/GetDeploymentStatus).**

 ## URL

     REST: https://api.ctl.io/REST/Queue/GetRequestStatus/<format> (format = XML | JSON)